-Ms. Rivera has taught at BASIS Independent Brooklyn for the past year as a founding teacher in the new Early Learning Program.
+Ms. Rivera has taught at BASIS Independent Brooklyn for the past five years as a founding teacher in the new Early Learning Program.
 She has enjoyed her experience working with young children.
 “My passion lies in the foundations of learning – a time in a child’s life when they are beginning to achieve the greatest level of success through motivation and discovery,” said Ms. Rivera.

 Ms. Rivera graduated from Hunter College with a master’s degree in childhood education.
 She was inducted to the National Educational Honor Society, Kappa Delta Pi and graduated summa cum laude.
 After graduation, Ms. Rivera gained experience in the classroom as a prekindergarten teacher in an Independent school in Manhattan.
 She later taught kindergarten at a charter school in Fort Greene, Brooklyn, before joining BASIS Independent Brooklyn.